 Celebrating Navruz, the Uzbek and Persian new year

-A young child in an Uzbek village learns the meaning of the centuries old tradition of preparing Sumalak, a traditional celebratory food of germinated wheat, flour, cottonseed oil and water symbolizing community, friendship and good luck.
+A young child in an Uzbek village learns the meaning of the centuries old tradition of preparing Sumalak, a traditional celebratory food symbolizing community, friendship and good luck.

 “Dancing in Chalma”

 A young woman, estranged from her family, goes to Chalma to wish for a reconciliation.
 She discovers that she has died in a car accident and her wish cannot come true.
-In an act of grace, her beloved dog who had also perished returned to her family,bearing her gift of love and forgiveness.
+Her beloved dog, who had also perished, returned to her family, bearing her gift of love and forgiveness.

 “Requiem Tomatina”